 Hip hop culture has also had a profound impact on the fitness industry.
 Many fitness enthusiasts have been drawn to hip hop dance classes as a fun and engaging way to stay fit.
 These classes often incorporate hip hop music and moves, providing a great cardio workout while also promoting creativity and self-expression.

-The culture of hip hop has also inspired new forms of exercise, such as breakdancing and parkour.
+Of hip hop has also inspired new forms of exercise, such as breakdancing and parkour.
 These activities require strength, agility, and coordination, making them great ways to stay fit and healthy while also having fun.
 The popularity of these activities has grown in recent years, with many gyms and fitness centers offering classes and training programs.

 Beyond its influence on music, fashion, and fitness, hip hop culture has also played a significant role in promoting social justice and equality in the world of sports.
 Many hip hop artists have used their music to speak out against racism, discrimination, and other social issues, and athletes have followed suit, using their platforms to promote change and advocate for a more inclusive and equitable society.